openmultiplayer/web/frontend/docs/scripting/functions/NPC_IsInfiniteAmmoEnabled.md

 - Infinite ammo prevents the NPC from running out of ammunition
 - The ammo count may still display as decreasing but weapon functionality remains
-- Useful for NPCs that need continuous combat capability
 - Can be toggled with NPC_EnableInfiniteAmmo

 ## Related Functions